hapax/hapax.github.io/_posts/2017-06-16-entanglement.md

 <div class="footdef"><sup><a id="fn.5" name="fn.5" class="footnum" href="#fnr.5">5</a></sup> Get a length of wire, connect one end to a battery and another
 to a lump of metal.
 Shine high-frequency light on the metal, and a current begins to flow from the lump to the battery.
-This suggests that electrons have liberated from the metal lattice by absorbing energy from the light.
+This suggests that electrons have been liberated from the metal lattice by absorbing energy from the light.
 There are two important points: (a) there is a minimum <i>frequency</i>, but not <i>amplitude</i>, the light must have in order for this to